-Slaughter Canyon Cave is a strenuous adventure tour.
-Ranger-guided tours of Slaughter Canyon Cave take you into an underground wilderness without electricity, paved walkways, or modern conveniences.
+Slaughter Canyon Cave is a moderately strenuous adventure tour.
+This tour will take you into an underground wilderness without electricity, paved walkways, or modern conveniences.
+The cave trails are narrow, uneven, and very slippery.
 In this wild cave, darkness is broken only by the flashlights and headlamps of rangers and tour members.
 Highlights of the tour may include the 89-foot high Monarch, one of the world's tallest columns; the Christmas Tree, a sparkling, crystal-decorated column; and the Chinese Wall, a delicate, ankle-high rimstone dam.
 Old bat guano mining excavations attest to the human history and impact in the cave.

-The strenuous half-mile hike to the cavern entrance takes 30 to 45 minutes.
-The cave trails are narrow, uneven, and very slippery.
+The strenuous half-mile hike up to the cave entrance takes 30-45 minutes.

 Minimum age is 8 years old.
 Anyone under the age of 16 must be accompanied by an adult.

 - You will receive a mandatory safety orientation before you venture into the cave.